 - Mount Vernon Hospital

-- Prince William Hospital and
+- Prince William Medical Center and

 - Virginia Hospital Center

 Staff from Emergency Services of the five CSBs place at-risk consumers with no financial resources into these beds when no available beds exist at the Northern Virginia Mental Health Institute (NVMHI).
 Discharge planners from the five CSBs monitor their stay and provide discharge planning and transfer to NVMHI as needed.
 See the list of CSB contacts for LIPOS.

 - Hospital Contact Information